James Holshouser: Legacy and honors

 A building bearing Holshouser's name was erected at the North Carolina State Fairgrounds in 1975 and a stretch of U.S. Route 321 outside of Boone was named for him in 1986.
 Professorships were endowed in his honor at Appalachian State University and the University of North Carolina at Chapel Hill in 1997 and 2012, respectively.
 He was accorded the North Carolina Award—the state's highest civilian honor—for public service in 2006.
 His official desk is kept at the governor's office in the Department of Administration building.
 Historian Karl Campbell described his record as falling "well within the parameters of the moderate progressive Democratic governors who preceded him."
 Journalist Rob Christensen wrote, "Few people played a greater role in turning North Carolina into a two-party state than Holshouser".
 Reflecting on his time in office, Holshouser said in an interview that his service proved that "North Carolina could operate for four years with a Republican governor without the world coming to an end and without causing a major political crisis or anything like that."
-Hunt referred to him as one of North Carolina's "better angles".
+Hunt referred to him as one of North Carolina's "better angels".